-Arielle Edwards (Lead Counselor, CADC, CAS): Arielle has worked at Clean & Sober Recovery Services for over five years and is now the Lead Counselor, which she considers a dream come true.
+Arielle Edwards (Program Director, CADC-II, ICADC): Arielle has worked at Clean & Sober Recovery Services for over seven years and is now our Program Director, which she considers a dream come true.
 “When I was in treatment at age 17, all I wanted to do was empower people to make the right decisions and develop a firm foundation for their recovery.
 I have an opportunity to do that here.”

 To Arielle, CSRS feels like a home where people are welcomed and respected.
 Because the staff members are in recovery themselves, participants will find that their issues and concerns are not unique.
 “There isn’t much that we haven’t gone through ourselves,” Arielle notes.
 Arielle is proud of her work at CSRS, and she is also very proud of her canine and feline “family.”
 Mini dachshund Paris and kitty Alexandria entertain her, keep her company, and fill each day with peace and comfort.